Calm Technology: A Humane Approach to Product Design

 But still, it often feels like as consumers, there’s only so much we can do to use our smartphones more mindfully.
 All too often, the urge to keep scrolling, keep watching, keep listening, is simply stronger than us.
 It’s not that we’re weak-minded (maybe there’s a bit of that, too), but the truth is that many apps are made in such a way that makes it very difficult not to get addicted.

-That’s why the real change needs to come from the people behind the technology.
-While there’s a growing awareness of the importance of accessibility in web design, the subject of ethics in the world of tech and design doesn’t end there.
-It’s up to today’s UX and product designers, developers, creative directors and product managers, to create products that are more humane and that will help us craft a healthy relationship with technology.
+That’s why the real change needs to come from the people behind the technology and UX design.
+While there’s a growing awareness of the importance of making websites accessible, the subject of ethics in the world of tech and design doesn’t end there.
+It’s up to today’s UX and product designers, developers, creative directors and product managers, to help us improve inclusive design that will help us craft a healthy relationship with technology.

 As well as asking how we can be more mindful in the way we consume technology, the other question we should be asking is “how can technology be designed in a more mindful manner?”